 The Associate Degree Nursing Program prepares students for entry into professional nursing.
-The practice of nursing covers a wide range of activities that may be viewed on a continuum beginning with simple nursing tasks, progressing through increasingly complex responsibilities, and culminating in critical decision making activities.
 Upon graduation, the graduate is prepared to function in various health care settings in three interrelated roles: provider of care, manager of care, and member of the profession.